scott4liu/YelpMobile/README.md

-# YelpMobile - Yelp Movile Client
+# YelpMobile - Yelp Mobile Client

 This is an iphone application for searching local resturants using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).